HughMurrell/CoVmodel/README.md

 of that code with version 3 implementing a simple fast discrete estimation of Rt from daily case counts.

+### `RtData`

+This directory contains a julia script for extracting CoVid-19 data sets from the web, concatonating them and augmenting them with Rt estimates.

 ### `RtPaper`

 This directory contains latex source for an article describing how we perform simple